mmamaev/timeboard/doc/source/doing_calculations.rst

 Obtaining an Interval
 =====================

 To instantiate an interval which is defined by points in time or by a calendar period call :py:meth:`.Timeboard.get_interval`.
 This method takes several combinations of parameters.
-In most cases you can also use a shortcut by calling the instance of :py:class:`~.Timeboard` which will invoke :py:meth:`get_interval` for you.
+In most cases, you can also use a shortcut by calling the instance of :py:class:`~.Timeboard` which will invoke :py:meth:`get_interval` for you.

 Obtaining an interval from two points in time::

     >>> clnd = tb.Timeboard('D', '30 Sep 2017', '15 Oct 2017',
-                            layout=[0, 1, 0, 2])
+    ...                     layout=[0, 1, 0, 2])
     >>> clnd.get_interval(('02 Oct 2017', '08 Oct 2017'))
     Interval((2, 8)): 'D' at 2017-10-02 -> 'D' at 2017-10-08 [7]